Why David Goggins is wrong about mid-life motivation.

 The mid-life season

-For those who have not already completely supressed their humanity and shut off all possibility of an integrated relationship with themselves, here’s what happens somewhere in the mid-life season.
+For those who have not already completely suppressed their humanity and shut off all possibility of an integrated relationship with themselves, here’s what happens somewhere in the mid-life season.

 The unconscious mind demands a conversation.
 While it has been prepared to be misunderstood and managed for the last however many years, the maximum tolerance level has been reached and the game changes for good.